abdulrafayKhan-10/Angular-JS-Practice/README.md

 # Angular-JS-Practice
-This repository is dedicated to the Angular JS practices
+This repository is dedicated to the all Angular JS practices and Projects